surendra-dire/Artifactories/Jfrog.md

 # Jfrog
 **JFrog** provides a centralized platform for managing software dependencies and build artifacts.
+It is available in three different editions:

 **JFrog Artifactory Community Edition (CE)** :  A free version ideal for small teams or personal projects.
 It has an embedded H2 database.
 **JFrog Artifactory Pro**: A more feature-rich version than the Community Edition, offering advanced functionalities includes support for additional repository types (e.g., Docker, npm), more integrations, and advanced access controls.